 For probability densities that are defined over the continuous real line (e.g. the normal distribution, the exponential distribution), we can define an analog to entropy called the \textbf{differential entropy}, replacing the discrete sum with an integral:

 where $p(x)$ is the probability density function of X.

 The differential entropy does not have the same clear interpretations as the discrete entropy.
-In particular, it cannot be interpreted as the number of bits needed to describe the outcome of a random variable with that probability density.
-In fact, it would take an infinite number of bits to describe a real number with arbitrary precision.
+In particular, it cannot be interpreted as the number of bits needed to describe an outcome, since specifying a real number with arbitrary precision requires infinitely many bits.
 The differential entropy can also take negative values unlike its discrete counterpart.
-Finally, as is pointed out in (\cite{MacKay2005} p180), equation \eqref{diff_entropy} is actually improper in the sense that it takes the logarithm of a dimensional quantity, the probability density (which has units $\frac{1}{x}$).
-For this reason, the value of differential entropy will change with a change of units.
+Finally, as pointed out in (\cite{MacKay2005} p180), equation \eqref{diff_entropy} is improper in that it takes the logarithm of a dimensional quantity (the probability density has units $\frac{1}{x}$), so the value of differential entropy changes when units change.

-One way to resolve these difficulties is to convert the continuous probability density into a discrete probability mass function by dividing the real line into equally spaced intervals with width $\Delta$ and integrating the probability density within each interval to get a probability mass function (\cite{Cover2011} section 8.3).
+One way to resolve these difficulties is to discretize the probability density by dividing the real line into equally spaced intervals of width $\Delta$ and integrating within each interval to obtain a probability mass function (\cite{Cover2011} section 8.3).
 One can then compute the discrete entropy of this distribution, which will be equal to the differential entropy minus $\log \Delta$.
 In other words, the more fine grained our discretization of the probability density, the more bits are needed to describe it.
-In many cases we may work directly with such discretized probability densities on a computer, and it is important to remember that the absolute value of the entropy depends on an additive factor based on our arbitrary choice of discretization interval.
+In many cases we may work directly with such discretized probability densities on a computer.
+The absolute value of the entropy will then differ from the differential entropy by an additive constant determined by the discretization width.

-The maximum entropy distribution for a given state space also works differently in the case of continuous probability densities.
+The maximum entropy distribution for a given state space also works differently for continuous probability densities.
 If our state space $\mathcal{X}$ is the set of real numbers $\mathbb{R}$, then the entropy can be driven infinitely high by making an infinitely wide distribution.
 However, we can still describe a maximum entropy distribution under certain constraints.
 For example, the maximum entropy distribution on $\mathbb{R}$ with a variance equal to $\sigma^2$ is a normal distribution with that variance.
 Many commonly used distributions are optimal under similar constraints, and maximum entropy distributions have many important applications in statistical inference and statistical physics that are beyond our scope here.